aarontran/snr-filaments/agenda.md

   e.g. make a new notebook for each supernova remnant.

   To do this...
   1. need a quick rootfinder for simple fit errors.
+(DONE... barring kinks)
   2. need a quick rootfinder for full grid fit errors.

   SOOOOO how to do the fits?
-  1. naive, stupid way: (let us treat just mu=1, one set of data... rest is the same) at each eta2, find best B0 in grid.
-Fit to formally find best chisqr (with good rminarc estimates too) at each eta2 -- perhaps, only in the range of good eta2 values to begin with.

-     (quick criterion -- do this process only for all eta2 values w/ chisqr within chisqr_min, chisqr_min + 2.7 + 0.1 or something)

-     Downside, this requires ~20 calls / eta2 value * ~20 eta2 values +
-     ~20 more function calls starting from the 2 best fits.

-  2. ignore all that.  just find the best B0 and eta2 naively in the imperfect grid.
+  Find the best B0 and eta2 naively in the imperfect grid.
 Fit at that point, let it run around (~20 calls), then compute error.

+  So, 6 mu values * 13 regions = 78 fits... * 20 calls = 1560 calls, 5 seconds
+  each requires 2.2 hours... blahhhh.

-To compute error, check the eta2 grid until you find chisqared values bracketing chisqr_min + 2.7.
+  To compute error, check the eta2 grid until you find chisquared values bracketing `chisqr_min + 2.7`.
 Perform actual fits to B0.
-     If the values no longer bracket chisqr_min+2.7, move onwards.
+If values no longer bracket `chisqr_min+2.7`, move onwards...

+  (problem -- what to do if multiple values bracket... given resolution issues, etc)

   Tricky part is that this has to be somewhat done by hand, in case that no such error exists (e.g. if eta2 runs to 0 or infinity without blowing up chisqr...)
 I don't know the best way to do this, trying to automate the process but still leaving room to do some processing by hand...

 * ipython notebook with results of varying compression ratio, shock speed, remnant distance, any other twiddleables (including/excluding energy cutoff).